Peaches99/zero_one_hack_01/README.md

 **36 hours.
 Real infrastructure.
 European AI sovereignty.**

-Welcome to the central repository for Zero One Hack_01, hosted by [Lumos Consulting](https://lumos-consulting.at) at [AI Factory Austria](https://aifactory.at) in Vienna, with compute provided by [HPE](https://www.hpe.com) on the Leonardo GPU Cluster (64× A100s).
+Welcome to the central repository for Zero One Hack_01, hosted by [Lumos Consulting](https://lumos-consulting.at) at [AI Factory Austria](https://aifactory.at) in Vienna, with compute provided by [CINECA](CINECA) on the Leonardo GPU Cluster.

-This is not a basic-LLM-wrapper hackathon.
-We're here to build infrastructure-level AI on European compute, with real corporate problem statements and 36 hours to ship.

 ---